baoyuan118/fs3-mc/README.md

 --data-cid
 --from: specify filecoin wallet to use, default: $FIL_WALLET
 --price: specify the deal price for each GiB of file, default: 0
---start: specify days for miner to process the file, default: 7
+--start: specify days for storage provider to process the file, default: 7
 --duration: specify length in day to store the file, default: 365
---upload: specify whether upload the generated csv to MinIO or not, default: false
+--upload: specify whether upload the generated csv to Fs3 or not, default: false
-          In order to connect to your MinIO instance, you need to set environment variables of ACCESS_KEY, SECRET_KEY and ENDPOINT
+          In order to connect to your Fs3 instance, you need to set environment variables of ACCESS_KEY, SECRET_KEY and ENDPOINT
---minio-bucket: specify the bucket name used in MinIO, if '--upload is set to true', default: swan
+--minio-bucket: specify the bucket name used in Fs3, if '--upload is set to true', default: swan
 ```
+**Example:**
 ```
 mc send --piece-cid baga6ea4seaqdmps47pxpgpclxo4xgqtkoxylwasf4mm524wldmguqgu45rce2pq --piece-size 2130706432 --data-cid QmcRx2dFaScfu61Vp13gZPk87zT4BL5PdG5n7Pnr93oPRc
 ```